j5995/148-winter-2026-final-project-team-6/README.md

 ## Accomplishments
-- Load and integrate Hailo Executable Files (.hef) into DonkeyCar.
+- Load and integrate Hailo Executable Files (.hef) into DonkeyCar
 - Optimize .hef inference pipeline from ~300 FPS to ~2100 FPS
-- Benchmarked performance for 160x120 resolution model.
+- Benchmarked performance for 160x120 resolution model
-- Car runs with .hef model in DonkeyCar.
+- Car drives autonomously with the .hef model on the AI HAT+
+- Created step-by-step documentation for AI HAT+ setup, model conversions, benchmarking, and autonomous driving

 <hr>